jpoiret/coq/README.md

 ## License

-This project is distributed under the terms of the XXX license.
+This project is distributed under the terms of the GNU Lesser General Public License Version 2.1.